10.2.4. #pragma and #ifndef: Actor 2

 1. The first class specification only contains declarations or prototypes and may be included in a program repeatedly without error.
 Following this organization, programmers define the constructor and display function in a source code file.

-2. The second class specification contains function bodies (highlighted), which makes the functions definitions.
+2. The second class specification contains function bodies (highlighted), making them function definitions.
 Including this class specification in a program more than once causes a "multiple definition" error when we compile the program.

 #include Guard